NFS export

 ufw enable

-Decide which declaration will be used: FQDN or IP address (depending on purpose).
+Decide which declaration will be used: FQDN or IP address (depending on situation and purpose).

 export src_host="(source host)"